 - Knowledge Management for Environment and Natural Resources

 - Working in Crises and Conflict

-TFA 2020 was born out of discussions between the U.S. Government and the Consumer Goods Forum, a network of over 400 companies with annual sales topping $3 trillion.
-TFA 2020 is a whole-of-U.S. government effort, engaging a full range of expertise across U.S. Agencies.
-USAID is the overall lead for the effort, and the Department of State provides critical guidance and support.
+TFA 2020 arose from discussions between the U.S. Government and the Consumer Goods Forum, a network of more than 400 companies with annual sales topping $3 trillion.
+TFA 2020 is a whole-of-U.S. government effort, engaging a full range of expertise across agencies.
+USAID leads TFA 2020, with critical guidance and support from the Department of State.

 TFA 2020 is a public-private partnership in which partners take voluntary actions, individually and in combination, to reduce the tropical deforestation associated with the sourcing of commodities such as palm oil, soy, beef, and paper and pulp.
 The Alliance does so by tackling the drivers of tropical deforestation using a range of market, policy, and communications approaches.

 TFA 2020 will contribute to mobilizing and coordinating actions by governments, the private sector, and civil society to reduce tropical deforestation related to key agricultural commodities by 2020.

 TFA 2020 partners will work together to accomplish the following:

 Improve planning and management related to tropical forest conservation, agricultural land use, and land tenure.

 Share best practices for tropical forest and ecosystem conservation and commodity production, including working with smallholder farmers and other producers on sustainable agricultural intensification, promoting the use of degraded lands, and reforestation.